Writing sample guidelines:

 Applicants are normally expected to have taken four Creative Writing Program workshops, though this requirement may be reduced in exceptional cases.
 Many creative theses are written by Program IV English and Program D Comparative Literature majors, but the Creative Writing Program actively welcomes applications from students in other majors.
 After acceptance into the Program, such students must secure permission from their home department(s) to undertake a creative thesis.

 Thesis applicants may wish to apply for a CWR course as a fallback.
-Thesis writers may enroll in CWR courses in genres other than their thesis during their senior year.

 Applications must be in a single genre, and submitted work should best represent the applicant’s work in that genre.
 This will be reviewed by a committee of the Program faculty in consultation with the student’s workshop and tutorial instructors.
 The committee will look for demonstrated talent, potential, and discipline as well as the ability to work closely with an advisor on a long-term project.